-PROBLEM AREA DEFINITION SCOPE/CONSEQUENCE DANGEROUS ITEM A dangerous item used to cause bodily injury to, threaten, or Suspension - Expulsion intimidate another person may be classified as a dangerous Police Report instrument.
+PROBLEM AREA DEFINITION SCOPE/CONSEQUENCE DANGEROUS ITEM A dangerous item used to cause bodily injury to, threaten, or Suspension - Expulsion (Distribution, Possession, intimidate another person may be classified as a dangerous Police Report Use and Sale) instrument.
 This includes, but is not limited to: B.B.
-Gun, T once respon DEFIANCE/DIS-RESPECT Paintball Gun, Pellet Gun, Taser or Stun Gun.
-Refusal to comply with reasonable requests of school Conference Eumulaian OF AUTHORITY personnel or refusal to obey classroom and school rules.
-Conference - Expulsion DESTRUCTIVE DEVICES Possession, use or distribution of any device that is Suspension - Expulsion (or other firearms) designed to (or may readily be converted to) expel a Suspension - Expuision (er euror in eurins) projectile by the action of an explosive.
-This includes starter gun, bombs, grenades, mines, rockets, missiles, pipe Police Report bombs, combustible or poisonous gases or similar devices that explode and are capable of causing bodily harm or DISPLIPENTE DELIANTION property damage.
-0 1 DISRUPTIVE BEHAVIOR The act of being involved in behavior which disrupts the Conference - Suspension educational process of other students on the campus or disregarding the suggestions and corrective efforts of the teacher or other school personnel.
+Gun, Paintball Gun, Pellet Gun, Knife less than 2.5 inches, Taser or Stun Gun.
+DEFIANCE/DIS-RESPECT Refusal to comply with reasonable requests of school Conference - Suspension personnel or refusal to obey classroom and school rules.
+Quenencian Evaulaian DESTRUCTIVE DEVICES Possession, use or distribution of any device that is designed to (or may readily be converted to) expel a projectile by the Suspension - Expulsion (Distribution, Possession, Use) action of an explosive.
+This includes starter gun, bombs, (Other than Firearms) grenades, mines, rockets, missiles, pipe bombs, combustible Police Report or poisonous gases or similar devices that explode and are capable of causing bodily harm or property damage.
+DISRUPTIVE BEHAVIOR The act of being involved in behavior which disrupts the Conference - Suspension educational process of other students on the campus or disregarding the suggestions and corrective efforts of the teacher or other school personnel.
 This includes swearing and vulgar language/behavior.
 DRESS CODE VIOLATION Dressing in a manner that may result in a distraction or Conference requesting change of disruption of a safe environment.
 Attire that suggests clothes - Suspension involvement in gang activity or any apparel that is suggestive, obscene, lewd, shows vulgar language or symbols, or shows symbols or language relating to or promoting sex, drugs, tobacco, or alcohol on clothing are expressly prohibited.
-Schools may have more restrictive quidelines.
-DRUGS (POSSESSION, (includes illegal drug possession, sale, use, distribution, Suspension - Expulsion USE, DISTRIBUTION) being under the influence) The unlawful use, cultivation, · manufacture, distribution, sale, purchase, possession, Police Report transportation, or importation of any controlled drug or narcotic substance prohibited by law, or equipment and devices used for preparing or taking drugs or narcotics.
-Includes being under the influence of drugs at school, school-sponsored events and on school-sponsored transportation.
-"Drugs" shall include but are not limited to: all dangerous controlled substances prohibited by law, any prescription or over-the-counter drug, except those for which permission to use in school has been granted pursuant to Board policy, hallucinogenic substances and inhalants.
+Schools may have more restrictive guidelines.
+DRUGS (Distribution, (includes illegal drug possession, sale, use, distribution, being Suspension - Expulsion Possession, Use and Sale) under the influence) The unlawful use, cultivation, manufacture, distribution, sale, purchase, possession, Police Report transportation, or importation of any controlled drug, imitation of an illegal drug, or narcotic substance prohibited by law, or equipment and devices used for preparing or taking drugs or narcotics.
+Includes being under the influence of drugs at school, or imitation of illegal drugs at school, school- sponsored events and on school-sponsored transportation.
+"Drugs" shall include but are not limited to: all dangerous controlled substances prohibited by law, hallucinogenic substances and inhalants, and any prescription or over-the- counter drug if abused by the student, except those for which permission to use in school has been granted pursuant to Board policy.
 Category does not include tobacco and alcohol.
 ELECTRONIC DEVICES Misuse, abuse of electronic devices to photograph, film, Conference - Expulsion videotape or digitally record or by any other device images of students and staff and/or distribute or publish any of the above without the consent of the person depicted and/or without the person's knowledge.
 In addition, this includes the misuse, abuse, or blatant disregard of CUSD ETS guidelines and procedures.
-While it is becoming increasingly popular for students to post material on web sites such as MySpace.com, please be aware that if material posted, either at home or at school, is viewed as harassment or disruptive to the educational environment, students will be subject to disciplinary action.
+While it is becoming increasingly popular for students to post material on web sites such as Facebook and Twitter, please be aware that if material posted, either at home or at school, is viewed as inappropriate, harassment or disruptive to the educational environment, students will be subject to disciplinary action.
+L